All education and training providers in Wales will be inspected at least once within a seven-year period that began 1 September 2016.

 In Wales, Her Majesty’s Inspectorate of Probation leads inspections of youth offending teams, Her Majesty’s Inspectorate of Prisons leads on inspections of prisons, including the young offenders’ institution, and the Care and Social Services Inspectorate Wales (CSSIW) leads on inspections of the secure children’s home.
 Estyn joins these teams to inspect the quality of education and training.
 From September 2017, the five inspection areas will be used to inspect the Education, Skills and Work section of HMI Prison inspections.
 The inspection arrangements for youth offending teams and secure children’s homes are under review.

 In September 2017, new arrangements for inspecting all schools, independent specialist colleges, pupil referral units and work–based learning providers came into effect.
+From September 2018, this framework also applies to further education colleges, Local Government Education Services and Welsh for adults.

 Watch our short animation about how we have changed inspections.